top of page

 growth.png

-Research confirms that the natural world offers a wide range of benefits for our children.
-Connecting with nature supports mental health, well-being, resilience, enhanced mood and reduces stress.
-Experiences in nature help children become more mindful, manage behaviors and reactions, cope with new environments, control impulses and focus attention.
-Time in nature nurtures a sense of self identity, belonging with others and connection to place.
-Ultimately, children who grow up having regular contact with nature are more likely to develop a lifelong love for the natural world and want to preserve it.
+Research confirms that the natural world offers a wide range of benefits for children.
+Connecting with nature supports mental health, well-being, and resilience, while reducing stress and improving mood.
+Experiences in nature help children develop mindfulness, manage behaviors and emotions, adapt to new environments, control impulses, and sharpen focus.
+Time in nature also fosters a sense of identity, belonging, and connection to place.
+Ultimately, children who regularly engage with the natural world are more likely to develop a lifelong appreciation for it—and a desire to protect it.

-The Joseph & Vera Long Foundation seeks to support organizations that provide meaningful, hands-on experiences for school age children to get outside and learn in the natural world.
-By providing funding for programs and projects focused on experiential learning, we hope that more children in Northern California and Hawaii will have equitable access to encounters that deepen their respect for nature, influence them to value and protect natural resources, and improve their physical and emotional health.
+The Joseph & Vera Long Foundation seeks to support organizations that provide meaningful, hands-on opportunities for school age children to explore and learn outdoors.
+By funding programs and projects focused on experiential learning, we hope that more children in Northern California and Hawaii will have equitable access to experiences that deepen respect for nature, inspire stewardship of natural resources, and promote physical and emotional well-being.

 Grants will be made for: